 This option requires a NAT device that can port forward from a source WAN IP address.
 It offers less overhead than the VPN option thus allowing for a limited performance increase.
-Similarly to VPN solutions, NAT solutions require additional networking expertise and should be weighed against alternative approaches such as HP Anyware Cloud Access Software.
+See here for additional details.
+Similarly to VPN solutions, NAT solutions require additional networking expertise and should be weighed against alternative approaches such as Teradici Cloud Access Software.